Guide Border & Entry Visa Application Travel Tips 5 min read

 Use the same order for every batch:

-- Let the authorized person decide payment, confirmation, or submission on the official website.
+7. Have the authorized person complete the final review and decide whether to pay or submit on the official website.

 This order prevents the common agency problem: one staff member fixes a hotel address in a spreadsheet, while another staff member is already submitting a copied version in a browser tab.